Spider plants are known for being low maintenance, adaptable and frankly, downright hard to kill!

 Fertilizing: Does Your Spider Plant Really Need It?

-Spider plants don’t need much in the way of fertilization but a little boost during the growing season can help them flourish.
-If you choose to fertilize then do it sparingly.
+Fertilizer isn’t that important for spider plants.
+But a little boost during the growing season can help them to really so well.
+If you do decide to fertilize yours then so it sparingly.

 Fertilizer Tips: